UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-template.md

     ![VM details - NICs page](images/vmw-vcd10.1-vm-details-nics.png)

     > [!NOTE]
     > We recommend using the VMXNET3 network adapter where possible.
 The VMXNET virtual network adapter has no physical counterpart and is optimised for performance in a VM.
-Because operating system vendors do not provide built-in drivers for this card, you must install VMware Tools to have a driver for the VMXNET network adapter available.
+Because operating system vendors don't provide built-in drivers for this card you must install VMware Tools to have a driver for the VMXNET network adapter available.
     >
     > If you want a more comprehensive guide on network adapter types, see the VMware documentation for [Network Adapter Basics](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AF9E24A8-2CFA-447B-AC83-35D563119667.html).